lemmingDev/ESP32-BLE-Gamepad/README.md

 ## NimBLE
-Since version 3 of this library, the more efficient NimBLE library is used instead of the default BLE implementation Please use the library manager to install it, or get it from here: https://github.com/h2zero/NimBLE-Arduino
+Since version 3 of this library, the more efficient NimBLE library is used instead of the default BLE implementation Please use the library manager to install it, or get it from here: https://github.com/h2zero/NimBLE-Arduino Since version 3, this library also supports a configurable HID desciptor, which allows users to customise how the device presents itself to the OS (number of buttons, hats, ases, sliders, simulation controls etc).
+See the examples for guidance.

 # ESP32-BLE-Gamepad